Owlcan/scholia-diaspros-deckbuilder/HOW_TO_PLAY.md

 ## 15. Tokens & Counters
 Tokens track: temporary attack/HP buffs, status markers, or (within a combat) damage.
 You may use custom colored tokens provided by the UI.
 Remove all damage tokens at end of combat unless a card explicitly states damage persists.

+Expanded Usage:
+- Double‑click number overlay (digital) can represent cumulative counters (+1/+1 style) – agree notation before play.
+- Numeric overlay vs separate tokens: pick one method per game to avoid confusion.
+- Token Identity: Only what is explicitly defined on creation (name, stats, abilities).
+If ambiguous, default to a vanilla token with just indicated stat markers.
+- Stacked Tokens: Visual overlap does not merge; keep readable.

 ---